 What is IP Telephony?

-IP telephony includes all of the products and services that enable voice calling, voicemail, video calling, video conferencing, faxing, messaging etc. It uses IP packet-switched connections.
+IP telephony is really only used in a business context and mainly by It professionals.
+It includes all of the products and services that enable voice calling, and these include voicemail, video calling, video conferencing, faxing, messaging etc. It uses IP packet-switched connections.
 Such information traditionally travels over the dedicated circuit-switched connections of the public switched telephone network (PSTN).

 However, IP telephony technology converts calls, faxes and text messages into packets of data that travel across computer network lines, avoiding the costs of PSTN.